cs31415/cs31415.github.io/writings/switzerland-india-diary.md

 #### July 23: Amma Appa 50th Anniversary Celebration

-Kamini’s parents’ 50th wedding anniversary today.
-Dal bati arranged by Akshay for lunch with besan gatte ki sabzi,  kadi and choorma ladoo.
+Kamini’s parents’ 50th wedding anniversary today. *Dal bati* arranged by Akshay for lunch with *besan gatte ki sabzi,  kadi* and *choorma ladoo*.
 Lunch was at around 1pm.
 Akshay, Vishal and Vijay and family came for 1st batch.
 Vijay’s wife, Poornima, is the newly elected local councilor (parshad).
 Lunch was very tasty.
 Vijay and Meenu served initial batch of Akshay, Vishal, Vijay’s children, Kamini, Me and Poornima.
 Vijay serving his wife was a novel but welcome sight.

 Had a nap till 4.
 After waking up, a flood of people arrived.
 Mandsaur people - Vinod, Rama and Kamakshi, Mahender, wife Sampath and kids, Amisha, Tanisha, (his son Amit is doing AI engineering in Indore), Vinod’s lawyer brother, wife and son Raghav, Suresh.
 Family from Indore - Prema chithi, Meera chithi, Kumar, Yogesh and Param.
 Yogesh appeared very ill and lay down to nap.